 What happened to testing things before making a decision about its use?
 Where are the bad reviews?
 Negative reviews are almost nonexistent now.
 If you do happen to disbelieve the hype or call them out on any BS, then suddenly you are the asshole.
 I’ve seen this infection spread to the training industry as well, however, that is topic for another day.

 The firearms industry is a small world.
 While there are many new designers, builders, manufacturers every day, most of them are just weekend hobbyists.
 Not very many have actually made a career behind a trigger.
 There are definite exceptions.
 People who started in their basement or people who are popular that have made it a life’s quest and succeeded at it.
 However, this is not the norm.

 Most of the people you see promoting the industry today have no experience, no background, and no idea how to properly test, evaluate, or describe the proper application of a product.
 Keep that in mind as you research your next purchase.
 Experts are there.
 They’re just sitting quietly in the corner and not running around like a five year old in a toy store, drooling over each item they see in fancy packaging.
 Be smart and take some time to learn who’s helping you make decisions about YOUR needs.

-This article first appeared in The Havok Journal on 24FEB15.
+This first appeared in The Havok Journal February 24, 2015.